 You can admire beautiful 15C dwellings around St. Sauveur Square and on the uphill lanes of this charming port.
 The paving stones date from when St-Goustan was the third most important port in Brittany.
 The Benjamin Franklin Quay reminds us that in 1776, this illustrious American, who was in charge of negotiating a treaty with France, arrived at Auray, since head winds had prevented his ship The Reprisal, from sailing back to Nantes.
 The house he stayed at, nº 8, has a commemorative plaque.

-Numerous Neolithic monuments make up this exceptional set.
-The first monument is the Great Broken Menhir, a broken monolith which once stood 20 m high and weighed 48 t.
-This menhir was the pivot of a 50-m alignment.
-The Merchant's Table is a funerary chamber, preceded by a 7-m long corridor.
-The site also includes the Er-Grah Tumulus, which was 170 m long, and two dolmens (Mané-Lud and Mané-Retual).
+Numerous Neolithic monuments are located on this site.
+The first monument is the broken Great Menhir, a monolith which once stood 20m high and weighed 48t.
+This menhir was the pivot for a 50m alignment.
+The Merchant's Table is a funerary chamber preceded by a 7m corridor.
+The site also includes the Er Grah tumulus, which is estimated to have been 170m long.

-These alignments date approximately from the mid Neolithic age (3000 years BC).
-They stretch over a distance of 1167 m and a width of 100 m.
-They include 1099 menhirs displayed in 11 lines; the highest is 4 m high.
-They have a Southeast/North-East orientation.
-A cromlech (semicircle) can be found at each end: one has 70 menhirs, the other only has 25 (badly damaged).
+These alignments date from around the mid-Neolithic era (3 000 BC).
+They stretch over a distance of 1 160m and a width of 100m, and include 1 099 menhirs arranged in 11 lines; the tallest is 4m in height.
+They stand in a southeast/northeast orientation.
+A cromlech (semicircle) can be found at each end: one has 70 menhirs, the other (badly damaged) has just 25.

 56470 La Trinité-sur-Mer (France)